chryzsh/JenkinsPasswordSpray/README.md

 [+] Start password spraying the URL http://10.0.0.7:8080 with 1 user(s) and 1 password(s).
 Total request count is 1.
 Current time is 15:21
 [+] Writing successful logins to jenkins-sprayed.txt
-[Attempt 1 / 1] - Spraying username:jenkinsadmin with password:rush2112
+[Attempt 1 / 1] - Spraying username:jenkinsadmin with password:admin
 [+] SUCCESS!
-Username:jenkinsadmin Password:rush2112
+Username:jenkinsadmin Password:admin

 [+] Password spraying is complete
 [*] Any passwords that were successfully sprayed have been written to jenkins-sprayed.txt